PrithivirajDamodaran/Gramformer/README.md

 </p>

 # Gramformer
-Text, whether it is human generated or machine generated, suffers from grammatical and typograhical errors.
+Text, human  or machine generated, often suffers from grammatical and typograhical errors.
 It can be spelling, punctuation, grammatical or word choice errors.
-Gramformer is a family of algorithms exposes 3 seperate interfaces to detect, highlight or correct grammar errors and you can use them in one or more areas mentioned under the applications section/
+Gramformer is a library that exposes 3 seperate interfaces to a family of algorithms to **detect, highlight or correct** grammar errors.
+You can use them in one or more areas mentioned under the "applications" section.

 ## Quick Start
 ```python